 Bacteria infects the body through cuts or sores.
 The bacteria can create toxins as it grows.
 These toxins are harmful to many of your body's systems.
 The damage to your body is what causes the range of symptoms.

-Factors that increase your risk of TSS include:
+Factors that may increase the chances of TSS:

 A person with TSS often appears very ill.
 Symptoms usually come on suddenly.
-Fever, chills, and body aches may start up to four days before other symptoms develop such as:
+Fever, chills, and body aches may start up to 4 days before other symptoms develop.
+These may include:

 Symptoms of severe TSS include: